tea0112/open-ecm/README.md

-- The application reads configuration from $HOME/.openecm/config.yaml
+- The application reads configuration from $HOME/.openecm/config.env
-    - Use the predefined configuration(config.yml) in "configs" directory
+    - Use the predefined configuration(config.env) in "configs" directory